Conrado-M-UCSD/SYN-100-Project/pages/result.md

 <p> In the end, we were able to craft a solid platform that meets all of the <a href="dsgn-crit.html"> design criteria </a> we established.
 All associated files can be downloaded from the latest repository <a href="https://github.com/Conrado-M-UCSD/SYN-100-Project/releases"> release</a>.</p>

-<p> The Coast Cleanup Cruiser consists of the folloowing distnct parts: </p>
+<p> The Coast Cleanup Cruiser consists of the following distinct parts: </p>

 <h2> Hardware </h2>